matake01/aws-lamp-app/README.md

 ## Database Access

-This example assumes that an [Amazon RDS](https://aws.amazon.com/rds/) storage already exists with following environment variables available:
+To get this boilerplate work with a database, the simplest may be to set up a [Amazon RDS](https://aws.amazon.com/rds/) storage.
+In my case, using e.g. MySQL, following environment variables are configured and available in the AWS environment:

 ```
 RDS_HOSTNAME